MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/managing-org-users.md

 5. Choose whether you would like to have an invitation mail sent to the user with a link to the engagement.

 Once the user is added to the list, the user can begin accessing the engagement content and feedback.

+### How to add power users

+Engagement Owners can add Power Users for an organization.
+Contact the MS Collaborate Engagement Owner to be added as a Power User for your organization.

+### How to request access

 ## Troubleshooting users missing from search